Chuya (Lena)

 The Chuya (Чуя), also known as Big Chuya (Большая Чуя) in its last 52 km stretch, is a river in Buryatia and Irkutsk Oblast, Russia.
 It is the 13th longest tributary of the Lena and the 191st longest river in Russia, with a length of 512 km and a drainage basin area of 18400 km2.

 The Mamsko-Chuysky District of Irkutsk Oblast is named after rivers Mama and Chuya.
-The district's settlement of Chuya is located on the right bank of the Lena River at the confluence with the Chuya.
+The abolished district's settlement of Chuya is located on the right bank of the Lena River at the confluence with the Chuya.

 History

 In the 20th century there were mica mining operations in the upper basin of the Chuya.
 Gorno-Chuysky was a settlement of workers on the right bank of the river.
 It had had over 4,000 inhabitants in 1970, but lost population following the collapse of the USSR and only a residual population remained.
 Finally it was abolished in 2019.

 Currently tourists visit the Chuya mainly for angling and watersports.
 The main fish species in the river are dace, lenok, whitefish, grayling and taimen.